“I’m running out of sales training ideas,” the director of sales told me, a bit embarrassed.

 Instead of using them as last-minute convincers, they’ll use them as powerful tools that change the trajectory of their deals.

-Here’s some sales training material for you to use during your next session…
+Here’s some sales training topics for you to use during your next session…

 A slide deck the outlines everything I just talked about: